Princess Jully

-Princess Jully (real name Lilian Auma Aoka) is a benga musician from Kenya.
+Princess Jully (real name Lilian Auma Aoka) was a benga musician from Kenya.

 Early life

-Lilian Auma Aoka was born in the village of Makalda in South Nyanza, in southwestern part of Kenya.
+Lilian Auma Aoka was born in the village of Makalda in South Nyanza, in the southwestern part of Kenya.
 Her father died when she was one week old, leaving her mother, a small-scale farmer, as the family's provider.
 Lilian was the youngest of nine children (six survived infancy).
-Her grandmother, Benta Nyar Kanyamkago Nyagolima, was the first woman chief in Nyanza Province and a respected singer and musician.
+Her grandmother, Benta Nyar Kanyamkago Nyagolima, was the first female chief in Nyanza Province and a respected singer and musician.

 Lilian attended school through Form One, the first year of secondary school in Kenya.
 On being a female in her village society, Jully has said:

 "Then something unfortunate happened my mother could not afford to pay my school fees.
 To make matters worse, most people within my community had the notion that educating a girl was like watering someone else's field, so boys were given the first priority.
 I was lucky to go up to Form One at Bikira Girls' High School as many girls in my village did not get the same opportunity, but deep down I remained frustrated."

-Lilian became pregnant out of wedlock at a young age, and was rejected by the father.
+Lilian became pregnant out of wedlock at a young age and was rejected by the foster father.
 She soon thereafter met her husband, singer Julius Okumu (stage name Prince Jully), who accepted her pregnancy.
 After giving birth to her son Felix, she began to accompany Jully's band as a backup singer.